 "Most often, if you do have health insurance — either through the Obamacare marketplace or through your company — there will be in-network providers for therapy that will definitely aid you in managing that stress," Price says.

 How Americans relieve stress: Music, TV, exercise and more

 Americans turn to a number of different outlets in an attempt to deal with the stress they feel.
-You can dig deeper into the full list of stress-relieving activities below:

 Only 10% of respondents say they rely on a counselor or therapist to cope with stress.
 And those who do reach out for professional therapy or counseling are more likely to be women than men.